 Typically because it deals with rules.
-And when we think of rules, most of us think of “official” and “formal” rules, like the maximum speed on the highway for instance or the book of law.
+And when we think of rules, most of us think of “official” and “formal” rules, like the maximum speed on the highway for instance, or the book of law.

 But in any given society, the majority of the rules are not official or regulated by law so to speak.

 For instance, wearing a tie when you go to work is not official in terms of the law.
-The shaking hands that some cultures do when people meet is not official.
+The shaking hands that some cultures do when people meet are not official.
 The ordering, opening, pouring, and tasting of a bottle of wine is not an official rule.

-In other words, most rules that we have in our society are unofficial (do we kiss, bow or shake hands?).
+In other words, most rules that we have in our society are unofficial (do we kiss, bow, or shake hands?).
 Meaning that if you don’t follow that rule, you won’t go to jail for it, and you won’t get fined by the police.